zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.hybrid_model.md

 load_key(uid: Union[str, UUID]) → bytes
 ```

-Load a public key from the file system.
+Load a public key from the key path in the file system.

 **Args:**